What is the Best Homeschool Maths Curriculum

 In the process of switching curriculums, I worked out some key components to finding a homeschool maths curriculum suitable for Australians.

-Three things to be aware of when choosing a math curriculum:
+Three things to be aware of when choosing a maths curriculum:

 - Do you want it to line up with your national syllabus?